pass-culture/pass-culture-app-native/doc/standards/codeStructure.md

     |- styleGuide ==> theme constants and typography components
 ```

 ### Guidelines

 - Do not put component into `ui/components` if it is used only once in the app, put it in the feature that uses it
 - Put stories and tests next to corresponding page or component in dedicated subdirectory
+- The /helpers folders should be created at the deepest possible in the code structure: if the helper is only used in `/components/headers`, please save it in `/components/headers/helpers`

 ### Resources